 National Secretary, Horace H. Hammer, Reading, Pa.

 National Treasurer, J. Lewis Rake, Reading, Pa.

 Chief-of-Staff, Edwin M. Amies, Altoona, Pa.

-VI.
-The Headquarters of the Commander-in-Chief are cstablished at McGill Building, 908-914 G Street, N. W., Washington, D. C., to which address personal correspondence with the Commander-in-Chief should be sent.
+The Headquarters of the Commander-in-Chief are csablished at McGill Building 908-914 G Street, N. W., Washing ton, D. C., to which address personal correspondence with the Commander-in-Chief should be sent.

 VII.
 All general correspondence must be addressed to Horace H. Hammer, National Secretary, Reading, Pa.
-All remitances for charter fees, per capita tax and supplies must be sent to the National Secretary.
-Ohecks and money orders must be to the National Secretary.
+All remittances for charter fees. per capita tax and supplies must be sent tances for charter fees.
+Der capita tax and money orders must be to the National Secretary.
+Checks and money orders must be to the National Secretary.
 The drawn in favor of Horace H. Hammer, National Secretary.
-The per capita tax to the Commandery-in-Chief is six cents per quarter.

-Supplies, forms, etc., must be procured by Camps from the respective Divisions, upon proper requisition blanks.
+The per capita tax to the Commandery-in-Chief is six cents per guarter lies forms also must be provided by Co quarteupplies, forms, etc., must be procured by Camps from the respective Divisions, upon proper requisition blanks.
 Division Commanders will see that an adequate supply is kept on hand to honor requisitions as received.

-vIII.
+VIII.
 All Division Commanders are hereby directed to promptly forward to each and every Camp in their respective Divisions Forms 27 and 28 (reports of Camp Secretaries and Camp Treasurers) for the quarter ending September 30, 1917.
 These forms, properly filled out, must be forwarded by every Camp to Division Headquarters immediately after the close of the quarter, together with the per capita tax on each and every member in good standing, as required by the Constitution, Rules and Regulations.
 Camp Commanders are held responsible that these reports are forwarded without delay, and Division Commanders are likewise responsible that the consolidated reports are promptly forwarded to the National Secretary.